-- Describe any components of your school culture designed to prepare students for success after they graduate from high school. - Describe any specific programs or supports beyond the academic curriculum that your school will implement to prepare students to access, enroll, persist, and succeed in college, as well as any other post-secondary training and/or career supports following graduation. - Identify the members of the leadership team and/or staff who will be responsible for implementing, monitoring, and assessing the components of this section.
+- Describe any components of your school culture designed to prepare students for success after they graduate from high school. - Describe any specific programs or supports beyond the academic curriculum that your school will implement to prepare students to access, enroll, persist, and succeed in college, as well as any other post-secondary training and/or career supports following graduation. - What opportunities, if any, will your students have to engage in dual credit/credit and/or career credentialing? - Identify the members of the leadership team and/or staff who will be responsible for implementing, monitoring, and assessing the components of this section.